Indian opposition supporters detained ahead of protest at Modi's home | Politics

 He was remanded to the custody of the Enforcement Directorate until March 28, with the lawyer for the agency arguing he was the "kingpin" in the case and needed to be interrogated.
 Kejriwal's party, all of whose main leaders are now imprisoned in connection with the case, says he has been "falsely arrested" in a "fabricated case".
 The federal government and Modi's Bharatiya Janata Party (BJP) deny political interference.

 On Tuesday, Kejriwal's supporters attempted to march to Modi's residence, but were stopped by police at a location where they gathered about 5 km (3 miles) away.
-Television visuals showed several women protesters sitting on the ground and chanting slogans as police personnel tried to move them from the spot.
+Television visuals showed several protesters sitting on the ground and chanting slogans as police personnel tried to haul them into buses.

+Elsewhere in the city, police used water cannon to disperse BJP supporters trying to march to the Delhi Secretariat to demand Kejriwal's resignation, and detained some of them.
+"The chief minister of Delhi is corrupt and dishonest ... he will have to resign," state BJP President Virendraa Sachdeva told news agency ANI.

+AAP leaders said Kejriwal would not resign and protests demanding his release would continue.
+"I want to tell the federal government, this fight, this movement, will not stop because of the force of your police, this voice is reaching the entire nation," Delhi's Environment Minister Gopal Rai told reporters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)